tracemap/tracemap-tool/README.md

 ## Prerequisites

 Add your twitter apps credentials to the [sample-environment.ts](./src/environments/sample-environment.ts) and copy it as <b>environment.ts</b>.
+For information on how to receive the twitter credentials, take a look [here](./src/environments/).

 After this step the tool (in prgress) should be ready to use.